Humanity's PFC Defined

 Inspired by Wallace Stevens (1879-1955)'s quote, "We say God and the imagination are one . . .
 How high that highest candle lights the dark.", the titled responsion is a crude and solipsistic exercise intended to relieve some tension.
 Building to a climax of sympathetic and parasympathetic biology mixed with an old wife's tale, the blinding light of the sun is another metaphor, thrown into the mix at the risk of mixing metaphors.
 An anathema or so I am told!

-Blinding goodness that close to the sun will drop your winged ambitions faster than Daedalus' son on a stormy day.
-Our life source and heliocentric imagining is what makes your head spin.
+Blinding goodness that closes to the sun will drop your winged ambitions faster than Daedalus' son on a stormy day.
+Our life source and heliocentric imagining is what make your head spin.
 God is just another story, an internal truncation of a perfectible Goodness.

 Wallace Stevens is one of my favorite poets.
 I have read his poetry many times and I love it.
 I always think that he wrote about things that I can relate to and I love the poems that are about my life and experiences.
 In this article I will explain some of the poems that are my favorites, so you will have a great time reading Wallace Stevens and discovering some great poems.